willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 Whenever we get in touch with the Arduino, for example, we make the example of flashing the LED's, commonly known as blink.

-In this example I will show you a more attractive way of approaching this example for our everyday life, based on models such as [Hubot](https://hubot.github.com/) and [Retaliation](https://github.com/codedance/Retaliation) to check our build pipeline and find out the health of our application using Arduino + NodeJS +
+In this example, I will show you a more attractive way of approaching this example for our everyday life, based on models such as [Hubot](https://hubot.github.com/) and [Retaliation](https://github.com/codedance/Retaliation) to check our build pipeline and find out the health of our application using Arduino + NodeJS +